 You submitted a PSLF Form last month, but haven’t heard anything back yet.

-- MOHELA is saying it will take at least 90 business days to process PSLF Forms.
+- Typically it takes at least 2 months to process PSLF Forms.
 During the busiest PSLF Waiver periods, estimates were between four and six months.
 If you’re still within those time periods, continue waiting.

 Your new loan servicer isn’t counting the qualifying payments you made before your loans were transferred to them.